datanav/docs/hub/documentation/data-synchronization/connectors/contract-connectors.rst

      - Boolean
      - If set to true then it is not a real delete, but rather the entity got a new `_id`.
 This property is produced by the merge source.
      - Optional for deletes.
 Disallowed for update and insert.
+   * - ``$origin``
+     - NI
+     - The share pipe will just pass through the ``$origin`` property to its sink entity.
+It is an error if the operation is an insert and the property is missing.
+The property will later be used in the collect phase.
+The collect phase will perform a lookup in the share dataset where the primary key is matched with the generated id and then the ``$origin`` property is copied onto the collected entity.
+     - Optional if the entity originated in this particular system.

 Example: insert
 ---------------